Some heuristics on the gaps between consecutive primes: Conclusions

 \section{Conclusions}

-We have formulated eight conjectures on the gaps between consecutive primes, in particular we have expressed maximal gap $G(x)$ directly by $\pi(x)$.
+We have formulated a few conjectures on the gaps between consecutive primes, in particular we have expressed maximal gap $G(x)$ directly by $\pi(x)$.
 The guessed formulas are well confirmed by existing computer data.
-The proofs of them seem to be far away and in conclusion we quote here the following remarks of R.Penrose from \cite{Penrose}, p.422: \begin{quotation}{\it Rigorous argument is usually the {\it last} step!
+The proofs of them seem to be far away and in conclusion we quote here the following remarks of R. Penrose from \cite{Penrose}, p.422: \begin{quotation}{\it Rigorous argument is usually the {\it last} step!
 Before that, one has to make many guesses, and for these, aesthetic convictions are enormously important --- always constrained by logical arguments and known facts.} \end{quotation}

-{\bf Acknowledgment:} I thank Prof.A.Schinzel for correspondence and prof. E. Bombieri, prof.A.
-Granville, prof. D.R.
-Heath-Brown, prof. A.M.
-Odlyzko and for e-mail exchange and remarks and Prof. W.Narkiewicz and prof. D. Zagier and especially to my friend dr J. Cis{\l}o for discussions and comments.
+{\bf Acknowledgment:} I thank Professor A. Schinzel for correspondence and Professor J. B{\"u}the, Professor A. Granville, Professor A.M.
+Odlyzko for e-mail exchange and remarks and Professor W.Narkiewicz and my friend Dr J. Cis{\l}o for discussions and comments.